clams-tech/docs/docs/index.md

 # Getting Started

-Clams is a [free and open source](https://en.wikipedia.org/wiki/Free_and_open-source_software) interface for managing your Bitcoin finances.
-The app's primary goal is to address the accounting challenge by syncing all wallet data into a single, secure, and localized hub.
-This enables seamless management, tracking, and reporting of transactions.
-Ultimately, our aim is to create a tool that empowers individuals and businesses to easily operate within a Bitcoin standard.
+Clams is a [free and open source](https://en.wikipedia.org/wiki/Free_and_open-source_software) interface for managing [Core Lightning](https://github.com/ElementsProject/lightning) nodes.
+The app sync all node data into a single, secure, and localized hub.
+This enables seamless management and tracking across all connected nodes.

-It is available as a [desktop application](https://github.com/clams-tech) or as a [browser app](https://app.clams.tech) (PWA).
-The first wallet connection that is supported is [Core Lightning](https://github.com/ElementsProject/lightning).

 ## Prerequisites